 The cheeseburger came with potato salad.
 Desert of cheese, grapes and pie was served at the same time as the cheeseburger.
 It was a tasty, simple lunch.

 Afterwards, there was time to watch a movie and snooze.
-The IFE screen is not large; however the selection of entertainment is good and the headsets deliver high-quality audio.
+The IFE screen is small; however the selection of entertainment is good and the headsets deliver high-quality audio.

 Approaching SEA, Alex and I opened the window shades to enjoy the scenery.
 I had selected seats on the port side of the plane to get the best view of Mt.
 Rainier on the way into SEA.

 We parked at the S Concourse, which would also be our departure point for the flight to HKG.

 The 767-300ER is great for domestic service but the seat is cramped and uncomfortable in bed mode.
+This seat also needs storage.
 The Delta One experience is much nicer on international flights.
 We were looking forward to Delta One service to HKG on an A330-300.